 The quality and capabilities of the region's armed forces are mixed.
-Some countries spend billions of dollars each year on advanced Western military hardware, and others spend very little.
-Saudi Arabia is by far the region's largest military spender in terms of budget size.
-As a percentage of GDP, Oman leads the way in the region, spending 12.1 percent on defense in 2017, the most recent year for which data are available.28
+Some countries spend billions of dollars each year on advanced Western military hardware; others spend very little.
+According to the Stockholm International Peace Research Institute (SIPRI), "Saudi Arabia is by far the largest military spender in the region, with an estimated total of \$61.9 billion in 2019."
+If defense spending is measured as a percentage of GDP, the leader in the region is Oman, which spent 8.8 per cent of its GDP on the military in 2019, followed closely by Saudi Arabia at 8.0 percent.

 Historically, figures on defense spending for the Middle East have been very unreliable, and the lack of data has worsened.
-For 2018, there were no available data for Qatar, Syria, the United Arab Emirates, and Yemen according to the Stockholm International Peace Research Institute.29
+For 2019, there were no available data for Qatar, Syria, the United Arab Emirates, and Yemen according to the SIPRI.

 Different security factors drive the degree to which Middle Eastern countries fund, train, and arm their militaries.
-For Israel, which fought and defeated Arab coalitions in 1948, 1956, 1967, 1973, and 1982, the chief potential threats to its existence are now posed by an Iranian regime that has called for Israel to be "wiped from the map."30 States and non-state actors in the region have responded to Israel's military dominance by investing in asymmetric and unconventional capabilities to offset its military superiority.31 For the Gulf States, the main driver of defense policy is the Iranian military threat combined with internal security challenges; for Iraq, it is the internal threat posed by insurgents and terrorists.
+For Israel, which fought and defeated Arab coalitions in 1948, 1956, 1967, 1973, and 1982, the chief potential threats to its existence are now posed by an Iranian regime that has called for Israel to be "wiped off the map."41 States and non-state actors in the region have responded to Israel's military dominance by investing in asymmetric and unconventional capabilities to offset its military superiority.42 For the Gulf States, the main driver of defense policy is the Iranian military threat combined with internal security challenges; for Iraq, it is the internal threat posed by insurgents and terrorists.